caffeinalab/gcm/README.md

 * `vibrate`: A boolean (`true` or `1`) value indicating if the phone should vibrate.
 Default is `false`.
 * `badge`: An integer value for the badge.
 The icon on the launchscreen will display this number on the right-top corner.
 Default is no badge.
 * `largeicon`: A URL represting a large icon to show.
 Default is null.
+* `color`: Background color of the notification icon

 **Remember, all custom properties must be inside the `data` key**